Construction wrapping up on "A" Concourse at Billings Airport; will be mostly finished January 2022

 "The other thing we're having trouble with is seating," he said.
 "We have to buy a whole bunch of new airport seating.
 I'm hearing it's anywhere from six months to a year out to get.
 So, we'll be using some of our older stuff for a while, I'm afraid."

-"We think from talking to the concessionaires that are going to be bidding this thing, kitchen equipment is six months out."
+Ploehn added, "We think, from talking to the concessionaires that are going to be bidding this thing, kitchen equipment is six months out."